 Local seismicity rate by week:

-These plots are made with a combination of ObsPy and Matplotlib formatting.
+These plots are made with a combination of ObsPy and Matplotlib formatting, using a set of custom queries to find earthquake events locally and around the world.
 The spectrogram above scales based on the density of energy at the given frequency, based on a moving window with an overlap of 0.9/1.
 The helicorder plot resets every day at 0000hrs UTC.
-Traces plotted on the helicorder are scaled down by 800 and 70 respectively for readability, although this is subject to change as I get more familiar with the signatures of environmental noise that the geophone picks up.